-College has always been costly.
-But today, when the average cost of attending even a public 4-year college or university has risen to 43% of median household income, it has become prohibitively expensive for all but the wealthiest families and students.
-Small wonder educational loan debt, which actually increases college costs, now averages more than $30,000 per student borrower.
+Today the average cost of attending even a public 4-year college or university has risen to 43% of median household income and postsecondary educational loan debt averages more than $30,000 per student borrower.
+Small wonder America has a million less college students than it did a few years ago.

-So the question is, what strategies can every family and student employ so college will be affordable?
-My mission is to provide answers to this question, and my vision is a nation full of higher education consumers who know and use these answers.
+So the question is, what strategies should your family and student employ within its college finance plan?
+My mission is to provide answers to this question, and my vision is a nation full of higher education consumers whose college finance plans are highly effective.

 College Affordability Solutions is an independent consulting practice not affiliated with any school, lending institution, or other vendor of postsecondary products and services.
-Through it, I put 40 years of experience in higher education and college finance to work for you, and you alone.
-I hope I can help you.
+You can use it’s assistance at no-charge to make 40 years of experience in higher education and college finance work for you.
+Let me know how I can help you.

 Tom Melecki, PhD